yomole/TailGator/README.md

 - The power distribution board has a higher voltage drop across the protection circuitry, meaning that there is still a problem if bypass mode is used without first checking the input voltage.

 # Software
-Our work includes the design of a system status board for the TGIS which can display diagnostic information about the system.
+Our work includes the design of firmware for the TGIS's system status board, which can display diagnostic information about the system.

-For the beta build, the prototype of this board includes four major components, all connected to an Adafruit Feather RP2040:
+For the production release, the firmware has been fully verified to support all major components on the system status board PCB:
 - OLED display, prototyped on the [Adafruit OLED Feather](https://www.adafruit.com/product/4650) and communicating via I2C;
-- LIS3DH IMU (tested previously in the Alpha Build)
+- LIS3DH IMU (tested previously in the Alpha Build);
-- Micro SD card reader, using 4-pin SPI to communicate.
+- Micro SD card reader, using 4-pin SPI to communicate;
+- Leak alarm, a piezo buzzer activated via GPIO; and
 - Leak detector, prototyped via a push button connected to an input pin on the Feather RP2040.

-All of the above components have been updated to work concurrently on `embedded-hal` version 1.0 (except for the IMU which is still undergoing the port to `embedded-hal` 1.0; unfortunately we were unable to run Carsten's example in time to develop the shared I2C bus further).
+All of the above components have been updated to work concurrently on `embedded-hal` version 1.0.

 We are using the [RTIC Framework](https://rtic.rs/) to provide concurrent sensor access and display interfacing.
 This app can be seen in the `RTIC_App` directory of this repo.